Facebook

 Shop the Wish List by clicking the image below.

-The SPF School District not only supports this project, they have committed to matching our donation goal by supplying another collection of titles of the same size and scope to all in-district elementary schools right away.
+The SPF School District not only supports this project, they have committed to matching our initial donation goal by supplying another collection of titles of the same size and scope to all in-district elementary schools right away.

 FAQs